 A solid personal brand online and beyond will keep you around for years to come.

-It will take pressure off you as you focus on what's important and not just numbers and what everyone else is doing.
+It will take the pressure off you as you focus on what's important and not just numbers and what everyone else is doing.

 March to the beat of your own drum, follow your passion and purpose and stay true to your brand, key messaging and mission statement and you will have a very long and fruitful career in online media.